turboapps/docs/deploying/integration_tools/spoonreg.md

 	</tr>
 </table>

-#### Un-registering a Virtual Application
+#### Un-registering a Container

-Un-registering a virtual application reverses the registration process, removing the virtual application, Start Menu icons, shortcuts, and file associations.
+Un-registering a container reverses the registration process, removing the container, Start Menu icons, shortcuts, and file associations.

-To un-register a virtual application, use the following command:
+To un-register a container, use the following command:

 ```
 SpoonReg.exe /unregister AppSpec[@SandboxSpec]